Skip to content

 When using setCssClass() or addCssClass() methods, the action loses the default CSS classes applied by EasyAdmin (.btn and .action-<the-action-name>).
 You might want to add those CSS classes manually to make your actions look as expected.

-Once you've configured the basics, use one of the following methods to define which method is executed when clicking on the action:
+Once you've configured the basics, use one of the following methods to define which method runs when you click the action:

 • linkToCrudAction(): to execute some method of the current CRUD controller;